SALONI-MELKUNDE/RestoTableBooking/SETUP_GUIDE.md

 3. Ensure all services (PostgreSQL, Redis) are running
 4. Check the troubleshooting section above

-The application is designed to work with minimal configuration - only PostgreS
+The application is designed to work with minimal configuration - only PostgreSQL